communiteq/discourse-private-replies/README.md

 A banner will appear above the topic and the following happens:

-- people will only be able to see posts made by themself, by the topic owner, and by staff.
+- people will only be able to see posts made by themself, by the topic owner, and by users in specific groups.
 - only the topic owner will be able to see all posts.

 ![banner](https://raw.githubusercontent.com/discoursehosting/discourse-private-replies/master/screenshots/banner.png)